divio/divio-cloud-docs/how-to/debug-failed-deployment.rst

 Probable fault: programming error in runtime code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Probably the issue is a programming error in the site that takes down the application even
+Probably the issue is a programming error in the site that takes down Django as it launches (typically, this will
-before it is able to display an error in the browser.

-Build the site locally to examine the application.
+be an ``ImportError``).
+The runtime log will reveal the error.

 ..  rst-class:: restart-link
 :ref:`Restart the checklist <debug-checklist>`